survinderpal/ref-grab/README.md

 # ref-grab

-Implementing grabbing references from pdf documents.
+Implementation for grabbing references from pdf documents.

+Gives references in csv format.